EGO4D/docs/docs/start-here.md

 ```

-:::tip Standard Dataset
+:::tip Visualization First
 This would download the full 5 TB videos + annotations.
-Use ```--standard``` to get started with just the annotations and visualization data to explore the dataset before selecting which subset you're interested in.
+Use ```--datasets viz``` and follow the [visualization setup](https://github.com/facebookresearch/Ego4d/blob/main/viz/narrations/README.md) to explore the dataset before selecting which subset you're interested in.
 :::